Our Featured Tree Varieties

 Below is the beautiful Colorado Blue Spruce.
 The needles range in color from dark green to bright blue.
 The Colorado Blue Spruce has short, sharp, very strong needles with good needle retention if kept watered.
 The needles are 1-1 1/2 inches long on lower branches but somewhat shorter on upper branches.
 They are 4-sided and have a very sharp point on the end.
 It is this point which gives the species its name "pungens", from the Latin word for sharp, as in puncture wound.
 Needles are generally dull bluish-gray to silvery blue.

-The Balsam Fir is a medium-sized tree, exhibiting a relatively dense, dark-green, pyramidal crown with a slender spire-like tip.
-Below is a close view of the classic Balsam Fir
+The Balsam Fir is a classic, known for its fragrance, exhibiting a relatively dense, dark-green, pyramidal crown with a slender spire-like tip.
+Below is a close view of the classic Balsam Fir.

 The Grand Fir (below) is easily distinguished by its sprays of lustrous needles in two distinct rows.
 The needles are arranged on either side of the twigs creating an impression of many horizontal layers adding up to create an elegant Christmas tree.The needles are 1 to 1 1/2 inches long with glossy dark green tops and two highly visible white lines of stomata on the undersides.
 They have small buds and a slightly more delicate look than a Fraser Fir.
 Like all the Firs they have a wonderful fragrance and excellent needle retention.